aidswidjaja/study/tysk.md

 ### View the TYSK Calendar

-You can view an assessment schedule Google Calendar here, [at this link](https://calendar.google.com/calendar/embed?src=3s2njvh3m3sulttuinhvmscbj4%40group.calendar.google.com&ctz=Australia%2FSydney).
+You can view an assessment schedule on Google Calendar here, [at this link](https://calendar.google.com/calendar/embed?src=3s2njvh3m3sulttuinhvmscbj4%40group.calendar.google.com&ctz=Australia%2FSydney).
 You can also integrate it with iCal by going to File >> New Calendar Subscription... and pasting `https://calendar.google.com/calendar/ical/3s2njvh3m3sulttuinhvmscbj4%40group.calendar.google.com/public/basic.ics` as your URL.

 ### Volunteer to help TYSK